 19. The requirements of the host Club regarding dress and discipline both on the course and within the clubhouse must be strictly observed by competitors, caddies and supporters.

 20. A breach of these conditions may lead to disqualification.

-21. All disputes shall be resolved by three officials of Leicestershire & Rutland Golf Union whose decision shall be final.
+21. All disputes shall be resolved by three officials of Leicestershire & Rutland Golf Limited whose decision shall be final.